 Amel has lectured, danced, taught, sung and conducted anthropological research in many countries.
 She has been featured in various TV programs in Europe and North Africa.
 She also published many articles related to dance and Maghreb women in academic and popular magazines.
 Her research focuses on the Ritual in Maghreb dances as well as looking at dance as a healing form.
 She explores the rich tapestry of movement and rhythm that has woven over time between Spain and the Maghreb, Africa and the Middle East, the Mediterranean Sea and Europe.

-Tafsout developed, reconstructed and stylised the Maghreb dances through her dance experience, her research, her teaching, and performances.
+Tafsout developed, reconstructed and stylized the Maghreb dances through her dance experience, her research, her teaching, and performances.
 She had mesmerized audiences around the world with the earthy fluidity of her dance, her stunning stage presence, and great spirituality.

 VENUES, CITIES & COUNTRIES: